Heeding the call - reflections from the Game Ranger's Course

-Once installed, the pots on the fire, we take advantage of this moment to do what we do best: Messing about!
-Don offers his best stories and we begin an unplugged concert, clapping our hands and emitting sounds that disrupt the quietness of the surrounding savannah.
-After general hubbub, eyes turned skyward, we admire in silence the sea star and planet.
-Away from light pollution, the sky is incredibly clear.
-We admire the Milky Way, the Southern Cross, the Scorpio constellation end even Mars.
+Once installed, the pots are on the fire.
+We take advantage of this moment to do what we best: Message about!
+Don offers his best stories, and we begin an unplugged concert, clapping our hands and emitting sounds that disrupt the quietness of the surrounding savannah.
+After general hubbub, eyes turned skyward, and we admired the sea star and planet in silence.
+Away from light pollution, the sky is apparent.
+We respect the Milky Way, the Southern Cross, the Scorpio constellation, and Mars.
 Face illuminated by the flames, Sabine turns to us: "It's like our 1000 Star hotel here!
 "General approval!

 From dream to reality

 I can hear them!
 All around me.
 Are they laughing at me?
 It's so dark.
-It is 4am and the fire is not the only one to keep me company.
+It is 4 am, and the fire is not the only one to keep me company.
 I constantly scan 360 degrees, more focused than ever.
 At every turn, I expect to come face to face with one of them, the hyenas who constantly taunt me.
-Because of the tiredness, I do not know if I would be happy or completely terrified to see one.
-And it is precisely this unsettling feeling that I was looking for, when I chose this Game Ranger Guide Course.
-The rawness that surrounds me, the vulnerability that's driving me, that feeling of belonging in this place at this very precise moment… I simply feel alive!
+Because of the tiredness, I do not know if I would be happy or terrified to see one.
+And it is precisely this unsettling feeling that I was looking for when I chose this Game Ranger Guide Course.
+The rawness that surrounds me, the vulnerability that's driving me, that feeling of belonging in this place at this precise moment… I simply feel alive!